rhagelstrom/FG-Forge-Updater/README.md

 > [!WARNING]
 > At the moment, this will only work for the first page of 100 items found on a Forge account.

+## Features

+* Uploads new builds to FantasyGrounds Forge items
+* Updates item descriptions based on README.md file included in root of build package

 ## Getting Started

 To run this code, you'll need to have Python 3.9, 3.10, 3.11, or 3.12 installed on your machine.
 You'll also need to